rackerlabs/rackspace-how-to/content/cloud-files/troubleshooting-cdn-not-refreshing-issues.md

 your open support tickets, log in to the [Cloud Control Panel](https://mycloud.rackspace.com/) and click **Tickets > Ticket List** in the top navigation bar.

-### Check TTL
+### Check the Time to Live

-1. A common reason that people experience files on the CDN not refreshing is due to the TTL of the container.
-A TTL is the **Time To Live**, which is how long needs to pass before the records expire.
-If a container has an exceptionally high TTL, then customers could be waiting quite a while before the contents of that container update on the CDN.
-To check the TTL of a container in the Cloud Control Panel, click **Rackspace Cloud** in the top title bar, then **Storage** and then **Files**.
+A common reason that people experience files on the CDN not refreshing is due to the Time to Live (TTL). of the container.
+The TTL is the , which is how much time needs to pass before the records expire.
+If a container has an exceptionally high TTL, you could be waiting quite a while before the contents of that container update on the CDN.

+Use these steps to check the TTL of a container in the Cloud Control Panel:

+1. Click **Rackspace Cloud** in the top title bar, then click **Storage** > **Files**.
-2. Find the Container in question and click the gear icon to the left of its name, then click **Modify Time to Live (TTL)…**.
-3. The TTL will present how much time must pass before the CDN will check for new versions of the files that are in the container.
-If there is a very high number in the TTL, then it is not surprising that the CDN files have not refreshed.
+2. Find the container in question and click the gear icon to the left of its name.
+Then click **Modify Time to Live (TTL)…**.
+The TTL presents how much time must pass before the CDN checks for new versions of the files that are in the container.
+If the TTL is a very high number, then it is not surprising that the CDN files have not refreshed.

-### Purge Objects
+### Purge objects

-1. Customers have the option in the control panel to purge up to 25 objects per day by clicking the gear icon to the left of the object and then choosing **Refresh File (Purge)…**.
+You have the option in the Control Panel to purge up to 25 objects per day.

+Click the gear icon to the left of the object and then choose **Refresh File (Purge)…**.

-If the file was deleted and the customer needs it deleted from the CDN, this option will not be available in the Control Panel as the object is not present.
-Customers also have the choice to utilize the API to [Delete CDN Enabled Objects](https://developer.rackspace.com/docs/cloud-files/v1/cdn-api-reference/cdn-object-services-operations/#delete-cdn-enabled-object).
+If the file was deleted and you need it deleted from the CDN, this option will not be available in the Control Panel as the object is not present.
+You also have the choice to utilize the API to [Delete CDN Enabled Objects](https://developer.rackspace.com/docs/cloud-files/v1/cdn-api-reference/cdn-object-services-operations/#delete-cdn-enabled-object).
 The same 25 object limit still applies with API calls.

-2. Please note that there are instances when there are thousands of objects in a container.
-If the entire container needs to be purged immediately, it is possible to have this done and a ticket should be created by clicking **Support**, then clicking **Support Tickets**.
+Note: There are instances when there are thousands of objects in a container.
+If the entire container needs to be purged immediately, it is possible to have this done by Rackspace Support.

+You can create a ticketr by using the following steps:

+1. Click **Support**, then click **Support Tickets**.
-3. Click **Create Ticket**
+2. Click **Create Ticket**
-4. In **Category**, for **Type** choose **Cloud Files**, then choose **CDN**.
+3. In **Category**, for **Type**, choose **Cloud Files**, and then choose **CDN**.
-5. In the ticket, provide the following information:
+4. In the ticket, provide the following information:
   * Do you use any CNAMEs to access this container?
-  * If so, please provide the full CNAME:
+If so, please provide the full CNAME.
   * Which access URLs do you use to access these files?
 HTTP/HTTPS/Streaming/iOS?
   * Does this container host a static webpage?
-    * If so, what is your index page? (typically index.html)
+If so, what is your index page (typically index.html)?